sanjeevbhusal/100-Days-Of-DevOps/docker/ReadMe.md

 1. Create a service.

    - The service takes a image name and a command.
-   - docker swarm create alpine ping 8.8.8.8
+   - docker service create alpine ping 8.8.8.8

 2. View the service